farlee2121/BidirectionalMap/ReadMe.md

 Some common scenarios for this kind of technique include
  - Mapping to some kind of storage (say, converting between enum and string)
  - Mapping display values to and from requests
- - Wrapping other code (adapter-style) to consume the api on your own terms
+ - Wrapping other code (adapter-style) to consume their api on your own terms
  - Choosing an action or configuration based on some kind of type value (this is usually just one-way though)

 Install